-For this reason I usually recommend that women reserve the forearm area for estrogen/progesterone and use testosterone on the upper arm area.
+For this reason, I usually recommend that women reserve the forearm area for estrogen/progesterone and use testosterone in the upper arm area.

 Testosterone can also be applied vaginally (assuming your formulation won’t burn or cause problems) and may be very beneficial especially if you are suffering from low libido or low sex drive.

 You should notice an improvement in your symptoms within 4-8 weeks of starting testosterone replacement therapy.

 In some cases, women continue to experience slight benefits over the next several months, and some symptoms take time (like building muscle mass), but energy levels and libido should increase within 4-8 weeks.

 This assumes that your dose is adequate and that your blood levels of testosterone are increasing on your current dose.

 Is it dangerous or are there any side effects?